-First example: electrolysis of molten compounds, like sodium chloride
+First example: electrolysis of molten compounds, such as sodium chloride

 The simplest types of electrolysis to understand are where we do electrolysis on a molten substance.
 For example, if we heat up sodium chloride enough, it melts.
 The liquid contains Na+ ions and Cl- ions.